Current Population Survey (CPS) Health Insurance Definitions

 - State-specific plans: Some states have their own health insurance programs for low-income uninsured individuals.
 These health plans may be known by different names in different states.

-- Indian Health Service (IHS) is a health care program through which the Department of Health and Human Services provides medical assistance to eligible American Indians at IHS facilities.
+- Indian Health Service (IHS)* is a health care program through which the Department of Health and Human Services provides medical assistance to eligible American Indians at IHS facilities.
 In addition, the IHS helps pay the cost of selected health care services provided at non-IHS facilities.
 If someone only reports having IHS coverage and no other type of health insurance, they are considered uninsured.

 The CPS categorizes TRICARE, CHAMPVA and VA Health Care into a single "military health care" variable.
 The data do not distinguish between coverage for active-duty, retired and Veteran members.
 In addition, the CPS does not sample the active-duty military population, which reduces TRICARE's significance as a form of military, employer-based health insurance coverage (except for active-duty military spouses and dependents).